Excel Program > Using Excel Gantt > Excel Gantt Chart - How to #4 – Keeping track the progress of the project

-Excel WBS and Gantt Chart - XLGantt How to #4 – Keeping track the progress of the project
+Excel Gantt Chart - How to #4 – Keeping track the progress of the project

 You can use "%work complete(progress)" to keep track of the progress of the project.
 Let's look at how XLGantt(Excel Gantt) manages and tracks the progress of the project.